blackrhinoabm/BlackRhino/tests/README_tests.md

     test_transaction.transaction__set_time_of_default(["tests/environments/", "test_all_methods", "tests/log/"])
-        Tests whether we can get and set the time_of_default of the transaction and prints it (1), then changes it (2) and prints it again. test_transaction.transaction__this_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get and set the time_of_default of the transaction and prints it (1), then changes it (2) and prints it again. test_transaction.transaction__add_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
-        Tests whether we can add values to the transaction all at once, and then prints the transaction, the attributes should be (type, asset, from, to, 1, 2, 3, 4) respectively. test_transaction.transaction__add_transaction(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether we can add a transaction to the books of agents automatically.
 Creates a transaction with attributes (type, asset, test_household, test_firm, 1, 2, 3, 4) and adds